How much does the Everest Base Camp trek cost?

 Food adds up quickly; I would bring at least 2000 rupees a day for food, plus money for drinks and snacks.

 Teas are about 100 per cup, but if you are travelling with others, I recommend getting a small pot of tea.
 The pots have about 5 or 6 cups in them, and they cost about 500 rupees.
 We went through a lot of tea.

 If you want a beer, I’d expect to pay about 600 rupees for one can.

 Snacks get expensive the higher you go up!
 A Snickers bar goes from about 150 rupees at Namche Bazar to as much as 350 rupees higher up!

 How much money would you bring on the mountain with you?

-I would budget about $30 USD (roughly 3300 rupees) per day for food, accommodation, and drinks.
+If you’re going on this trek, I would budget about $30 USD (roughly 3300 rupees) per day for food, accommodation, and drinks.
 You also need roughly 5500 rupees for permits.
 I would then add a bit more to have a cushion.

 3300 rupees X 12 days = 39,600 rupees.

 39,600 rupees + 5500 rupees = 45,100 rupees